salokristian/product-locator/backend/README.md

 ## Grocery Store Product Locator Backend

+### Structure

+The backend consists of two apps, `api` and `users`.
+They contain the api endpoints, views and models, and the custom user model, respectively.

+### Endpoints

+- POST /api/token for fetching a JWT token
+- GET /api/stores for fetching all stores
+- GET /api/stores/:id for fetching a store's data
+- GET /api/stores/:id/products for fetching a store's products
+- POST /api/shopping-lists/me for creating a new shopping list (requires valid JWT)
+- GET /api/shopping-lists/me for getting all a user's shopping lists (requires valid JWT)
+- GET /api/shopping-lists/:id for fetching a specific shopping list (requires valid JWT)
+- DELETE /api/shopping-lists/:id for deleting a shopping list (requires valid JWT)

 ### Setup

 The Django backend and PostgreSQL database are run in a docker container, which is exposed to the operating system on port 8000.
 Docker version >= 3.6 and Docker compose are required to run the container.
 If you are running the container for the first time, database migrations must be run before using the container.